Merging compound semiconductor technology

 Ultra-precise measurements of space and time

-Using our technology, we can construct optical cavities capable of significantly improved thermal noise performance.
-Mirror assemblies produced with our coating technology offer up to a 10x reduction in thermo-mechanical (i.e., Brownian) noise compared to current state-of-the-art technology.
+With our proprietary crystalline coating technology, we can construct optical cavities capable of significantly improved thermal noise performance.
+Mirror assemblies produced with our Semiconductor Supermirrors offer up to a 10x reduction in thermo-mechanical (i.e., Brownian) noise compared to current state-of-the-art technology.
 We have demonstrated this unique thermal noise performance in collaboration with the Ye group at NIST/JILA (1).
 This substantial reduction in thermal fluctuations enables a significant improvement in the overall frequency stability of optical reference cavities, pushing the ultimate limits of linewidth and noise performance that can be achieved in stabilized laser systems.
-Given the fact that the last 15 years of research into the coating noise problem had only yielded a reduction by a factor of two, these results represent a long-awaited breakthrough for the precision measurement community.
-In addition, there are presently no viable alternatives that can achieve such low levels of thermal noise, while maintaining sufficient optical performance.
+These results represent a long-awaited breakthrough for the precision measurement community.
+There are presently no viable alternatives that can achieve such low levels of thermal noise, while maintaining sufficient optical performance.

 in trace gas sensing